Casual Money Talk is launching our first ever blog series, “1 Vs. 20”.

 This financially savvy person’s early retirement plan has been thwarted.

 13. “I’m a part-time trivia host, and I depend on bars and restaurants being open to do my trivia shows.
 While I have a regular full-time job, I’ve grown accustomed to the extra income that comes with this part-time gig.
 I’ve been investing that money and pushing toward early retirement.
-That extra income is gone now so I’ve had to rework my plans to account for the absence.
-I’d like to believe that things will open back up soon but it’s not looking likely.
+That extra income is gone now, so I’ve had to rework my plans to account for the absence.
+I’d like to believe that things will open back up soon, but it’s not looking likely.
 Plus, I suspect that some of the bars and restaurants I worked at before will simply go out of business, and that would impact my bottom line too.
-And since the trivia gig is part of a franchise, the entire company will be hurt, meaning there may not be anything to come back to.
+And since the trivia gig is part of a franchise, the entire company will be hurt, meaning there may not be anything to return to.
 All I can really do is keep my fingers crossed.”

 — Part-time trivia host from Charleston, West Virginia, USA